RaresRacsan/PlainTextEditor/FUTURE_FEATURES.md

 ## Contributing
 Have an idea for a new feature?
 Feel free to submit suggestions or contribute to the implementation by opening an issue or pull request!

----

-### How to Use This File
-1. Keep this file in the root directory of the repository (or in a `docs` folder).
-2. Update this document as new features are implemented or additional ideas are added.
-3. Use it as a roadmap for future development!

----

-Feel free to adjust this file further to fit your repository’s style!
-Let me know if you'd like to expand on any feature ideas.